-Salvage Art Institute works to confront and articulate the condition of no-longer-art-material claimed as "total loss", resulting from art damaged beyond repair, removed from art market circulation due to its total loss of value in the marketplace yet stored in art-insurance claim inventory.
+Salvage Art Institute confronts and articulates the condition of no-longer-art-material claimed as "total loss", resulting from art damaged beyond repair, removed from art market circulation due to its total loss of value in the marketplace yet stored in art-insurance claim inventory.

 No Longer Art at the Arthur Ross Architecture Gallery has officially closed.
 Stay tuned for the exhibition traveling schedule.

-SAI is participating in Maintenaince Required curated by Curatorial Fellows of the Whitney Museum Independent Study Program, May 30 – June 22, 2013, The Kitchen, NYC
+SAI has participated in Maintenaince Required curated by Curatorial Fellows of the Whitney Museum Independent Study Program, May 30 – June 22, 2013, The Kitchen, NYC

 1. SAI is a haven for all art officially declared as total loss, removed from art market circulation and liberated from the obligation of perpetual valuation and exchangeability.